Schaka/homeassistant-local-voice/README.md

 | Loopback (TTS → STT) | transcribed back **verbatim** |
 | VRAM both-resident | 1.68 GB / 2.00 GB |

+Also tested on Intel **UHD730** (iGPU) with Parakeet q8 and q4: both quants run pretty fast, q8 a bit slower than on the R7 250.

 ## Why this is the cheapest

 - **Parakeet CTC beats Whisper on cost per accuracy** at small sizes, and